Building Large-Scale English-Romanian Literary Translation Resources with Open Models

 \subsection{Cost Analysis}

-A central motivation for \tinyfabulisttranslationframeworkshort is not only to achieve high-quality English$\rightarrow$Romanian literary translation, but to do so in a way that is computationally and financially sustainable.
-Commercial LLM APIs typically charge per token; at \tinyfabulisttranslationframeworkshort scale this becomes the binding constraint.
+A central motivation for \tinyfabulisttranslationframeworkshort is to study English$\rightarrow$Romanian literary translation under practical cost constraints.
+Commercial LLM APIs typically charge per token; at \tinyfabulisttranslationframeworkshort scale this becomes a major constraint.
 In our setting, each fable contains roughly \textbf{300--600 input tokens} and the translation contains \textbf{300--600 output tokens}, so end-to-end generation for the full TinyFabulist corpus (3M fables) spans \emph{1.8--3.6B tokens} overall.

-Table~\ref{tab:cost-comparison} recomputes the projected costs of running the full \tinyfabulisttranslationframeworkshort translation with representative proprietary models, \emph{versus} our fine-tuned open TF2 model.
+Table~\ref{tab:cost-comparison} reports estimated costs for translating the full corpus using representative proprietary models, compared to our fine-tuned open TF2 model.
 We report the mid-case (450 in / 450 out $\Rightarrow$ 2.7B tokens) and show the low/high ranges in parentheses (300/300 and 600/600).
-For reasoning models (o3, o3-mini) we \emph{include} hidden ``thinking'' tokens by default, which OpenAI bills as output tokens; we assume a medium effort where thinking tokens $\approx$ visible output tokens.\footnotemark
+For reasoning models (o3, o3-mini) we include hidden ``thinking'' tokens by default, which OpenAI bills as output tokens; we assume a medium-effort setting where thinking tokens $\approx$ visible output tokens.\footnotemark